hojdars/BugTracker/README.md

 Editing an existing bug is done by **double clicking** on the row of the bug.
 This brings up a dialog where you can edit the bug.
 If you fail to make a valid bug entry, the dialog closes and a SQL error is shown in the status bar of the program.

 Adding a new bug is done through **Bug -> Add a new bug** in the menu.
-Again, a dialog appears and you have to fill in every field with the respective types of values (i.e. "False" if the colums is boolean, "25" if it is a number,...).
+Again, a dialog appears and you have to fill in every field with the respective types of values (i.e. "False" if the columns is boolean, "25" if it is a number,...).
 If you fail to make a valid bug entry, the dialog closes and a SQL error is shown in the status bar of the program.

 Note: the program expects more users working on the same database at the same time and is safe against this behavior.
 Therefore, two messages can show up when editing a bug.